Niche languages

 Change with confidence

-Cosine can add tests, create scaffolding, verify behavior, and prepare reviewable changes before risky refactors or modernization work begins.
+Cosine can add tests, create scaffolding, verify behaviour, and prepare reviewable changes before risky refactors or modernisation work begins.

 Where niche-language teams use Cosine.